colinochieng/ConsultHub/README.md

 We welcome any contributions from developers who are interested in improving this project.
 You can clone or fork this repository and make your own changes.
 To run the project locally, you need to install the Python dependencies by running:

+`Note`: Incase you encounter this error `ImportError: cannot import name 'JSONEncoder' from 'flask.json'` consider the best solution from [here](https://stackoverflow.com/questions/76570896/importerror-cannot-import-name-jsonencoder-from-flask-json).
+Select the one that suites you best.
 ```
 pip install -r requirements.txt
 ```